nf-core/eager/docs/usage.md

 - Do I see evidence of damage on human DNA?
 Note this is just a rule-of-thumb/corroboration of any signals you might find in the metagenomic screening and not essential.
-  - If high numbers of human DNA reads but no damage may indicate significant modern contamination.
+  - If you have high numbers of human DNA reads but no damage may indicate significant modern contamination.

 > Detailed documentation and descriptions for all MultiQC modules can be seen in
 > the the 'Documentation' folder of the results directory or here in the [output